 Joking aside, be cautious with what you’re putting out there if it’s a sensitive time for your immediate area.
 If you have posts scheduled on autopilot, it’s a good idea to look at those items and turn them off.

-Sometimes we think everybody likes electronic communication, but if their power is off or if they’re stressed out and they have too many messages on their phones, sometimes it’s good to have a sign in the back of the stall in the toilet and somewhere where you know they’re going to be paying attention.
+Sometimes we think everybody likes electronic communication, but if their power is off or if they’re stressed out.
+They have too many messages on their phones.
+Sometimes it’s good to have a sign in the back of the stall in the toilet and somewhere where you know they will be paying attention.

 This is especially useful if you have multiple locations.
-If one location is impacted, but the other five are not, then you can put up these signs in the other five to let people know that the downtown or the main office is closed, but that you’re working on getting it open as soon as possible.
-If you know someone that has an appointment there, you’re working on getting them scheduled into other offices, et cetera.
+If one location is impacted, but the other five are not, then you can put up these signs in the other five to let people know that the downtown or the main office is closed but that you’re working on getting it open as soon as possible.
+If you know someone with an appointment there, you’re working on getting them scheduled into other offices, et cetera.
 Again, it’s just an easy way to communicate that doesn’t cost a lot of money.
-Remember, patients typically know other patients, so this can work to help disseminate information to those not in the office as well.
+Remember, patients typically know other patients, so this can help disseminate information to those, not in the office.

 Depending on your phone system, this can be easier said than done.
 Still, if it’s possible, it may make sense to do a quick recording incorporating some of the messaging you’ve been adding to the website or on social or having it automated when the phone picks up or when someone calls.
 Immediately before they even get to the phone tree, you have an update there for them.

-This is another, sometimes free, way you can help get information out to patients when they’re looking to see if the office is open for an appointment or trying to find out if the staff is OK or what have you.
-Take this opportunity to share how patients should reschedule appointments, what to do if they’re canceling, and address if there are going to be any financial or cancellation charges in lieu of the recent event(s).
+This is another, sometimes free, way you can help get information out to patients when looking to see if the office is open for an appointment or trying to find out if the staff is OK or what have you.
+Take this opportunity to share how patients should reschedule appointments, what to do if they’re canceling, and address if there will be any financial or cancellation charges instead of the recent event(s).